Last updated on October 26th, 2023 at 20:13

 No, it is not bad to eat espresso beans by themselves.
 Some people have a preferance for eating them raw rather then coated in chocolate.
 There are many variations of chocolate covered espresso beans from regular dark chocolate ones that you see at Starbucks to gourmet variations sold by specialty chocolatiers.

 Yes, when you eat espresso beans you will still get that caffeine boost.
 The effect is a little more potent and faster acting, so be careful!

 Final Thoughts – Is Eating Coffee Beans Bad?

-Eating coffee beans is not bad, not all there many plus points and benefits that can be had.
-Surprisingly, the health benefits may be even greater than drinking coffee due the increased quantity of nutrients.
+Eating coffee beans is not bad, as there are many plus points and benefits that can be had.
+Surprisingly, the health benefits may be even greater than drinking coffee due to the increased quantity of nutrients.

-It is your choice how you eat them – coat them in chocolate, bake with them, grind them and add to your yoghurts and desserts or simply enjoy them raw.
+It is your choice how you eat them – coat them in chocolate, bake with them, grind them and add to your yogurts and desserts or simply enjoy them raw.